 The COVID-19 pandemic changed the healthcare landscape for years to come.
-Having a transparent strategic planning and budgeting process enables organizations to adapt to challenges beyond their control.

 In today’s world, hospitals and health systems face increasingly challenging circumstances.
 Healthcare leaders are not only transforming their business models, but also responding to a pandemic requiring more resources and ongoing adaptation to evolving constraints.